microsoft/pdblister/README.md

         This command takes no parameters.
 It simply downloads all the PDBs specified in the `manifest` file.

+    === Download single executable ===

+        pdblister download_single <sympath> <exepath>

+        This command will take a symbol server URL and executable path, and use the symbol server to download the PDB file for the executable to the cache directory.

     === Create a file store ===